 Important tips for purchasing a used caravan

-This comment will hardly make the shortlist for ‘Most Profound Statement of the Year’ but it does demonstrate why so many people opt to purchase a used caravan instead of a brand new model.
+But it does demonstrate why many people opt to purchase a used caravan instead of a brand new model.

 To avoid this scenario, it’s important to know what to look for when buying a second-hand caravan.
-That’s why we have put together a handy and comprehensive checklist to guide you along the right path.
-Arm yourself with this knowledge and you’ll be a thrifty van shopper in no time.
+And this handy and comprehensive checklist will help point you in the right direction.

 Where do I start?

-Ok.
-I’m up to speed and have found a used caravan for sale that I’m going to check out.
+Got it.
+So I've found a used van for sale.
 Is there anything I should bring along to the viewing?